maxxiimo/the-front-end-manifesto/chp8-device-detection.md

 Mobvious
 --------

-For oour device detection implementation we will use a gem called [Mobvious][].
+For our device detection implementation we will use a gem called [Mobvious][].
 It is a rack-based solution, easy to set up, and highly configurable.
 It is also versatile in on how you detect mobile requests:

 1. User-Agent sniffing
 2. URL pattern matching